Pitrified/interleave-epub/README.md

 * We need an `active_sent_src_id`, that can be set by clicking src button, and will be matched to the `dst_id` when clicking dst button.

+* Should run the whole thing in auto at first, telling how many mismatch there are per chapter, and offering to fix the worst ones.

 ### App structure/flow

 * Buttons to change chapter.